So your Dream Home has a few flaws?

 Pay For Repairs Yourself

 Ultimately, it’s no big deal if the seller won’t make repairs after the inspection.
+Remember, you have the power to walk away if the home isn’t the right fit.

 If asked to make repairs as a result of an inspection report, some sellers may be motivated to finish the job as quickly and cheaply as possible.
 They are free to hire an inexperienced contractor with the lowest bid or even do the repair themselves to save some money.